GambitGamesLLC/unity-neuroguide-manager/README.md

 - Play the scene

 ## DEMO CONTROLS
-- `Enter Key` - Creates a NeuroGuideSystem and spawns cubes to match the data
+- `Enter Key` - Creates a NeuroGuideSystem and spawns cubes to match the data.
+When you hit 'Play' we automatically create one for you
-- `Delete Key` - Destroys the NeuroGuideSystem and any spawned cubes, afterwards the `Enter` key can be pressed again to spawn a new NeuroGuideSystem
+- `Delete Key` - Destroys the NeuroGuideSystem and NeuroGuideExperiencesystem, afterwards the `Enter` key can be pressed again to spawn a new NeuroGuideSystem and NeuroGuideExperienceSystem
-- `Up Key` - Tweens the debug value of each NeuroGuideData node to the max value, set by the public value in the NeuroGuideDemo component on the Demo GameObject
+- `Up Key` - Simulates the user entering a "reward" state.
+The cube in the scene will begin to scale up.
-- `Down Key` - Tweens the debug value of each NeuroGuideData node to the minimum value, set by the public value in the NeuroGuideDemo component on the Demo GameObject
+- `Down Key` - Simulates the user leaving the "reward" state.
+The cube in the scene will begin to scale down.

 -----